-Released in 1995 by Mattel Toys, the creator of the Barbie doll series, the first edition of the Wizard of Oz Barbie Dolls were immensely popular and has been ever since.
+Released in 1995 by Mattel Toys, the creator of the Barbie doll series, the first edition of the Wizard of Oz memorabilia – the Barbie Dolls series, were immensely popular and has been ever since.
 However, a few years later sales began to decline, and Mattel discontinued the dolls, though they continues to be popular among collectors and fans who love the movie.
 More recently, Mattel re-released a limited series of the most popular characters such as Dorothy, Glinda the Good Witch of the North, the Wicked Witch of the West and the Wizard, in celebration of the movie’s 75th anniversary, with each doll sculpted in vinyl in his or her character’s movie likeness.
 Collectors went crazy, snapping them off the shelves.
 Also hot in the stores were Wizard of Oz watches, audios, and videos.

 The best thing is, each Wizard of Oz Barbie doll can use any of the hundreds of available Barbie Doll vehicles and accessories in any collection.
 If you are interested, currently, a set of Wizard of Oz Barbie dolls sells from $200 on eBay.